What is the procedure for submitting my portfolio during fall 2021?

 If a paper got a B or an A in a course, isn't that good enough?

 Rather than trying to guess what will be respected by the evaluators, it is more important for writers to recognize that portfolio evaluation is a different situation than course grading.
 Often professors assign and read course papers to get a picture of a student's analytic skill, or ability to work with course information, and writing quality, while important, becomes a secondary concern for establishing a grade.
 A course paper with a B could reasonably be judged as "marginal" when the quality of writing is the dominant concern.
 Also, realize that your writing matures markedly during two or three academic years, so even an A paper from first semester can fail to meet a C standard for a senior paper.
 Consequently, use your most mature editing practices to revise ALL of your earlier work before submitting your portfolio.

 What papers can I revise?

-You can revise all your papers except for the timed writing.
+You can revise all your papers.
 In fact, we encourage you to spend time revising your papers to make them as strong as possible and as reflective of a senior-level of writing as possible.

 How much revision do I really need to do?

 Portfolio evaluators are judging communicative competence, and they are seeing a student's work for the first time.
 It is good practice to revise your papers as if they were going to be read by a prospective employer in a job interview situation (another "first meeting").
 All employers emphasize competence in writing and speaking for every hire, so show them your best in your application letters, your correspondence, your resume -- and your writing portfolio.
 In fact, former graduates have reported that they used their writing portfolios as evidence of competency in both graduate school applications and job hunts.
 Revise until you are showing your very best written efforts.